CEI-lab/FastRobots-2023/docs/Lab4.md

 #### Gyroscope

 1. Use the equations from class to compute pitch, roll, and yaw angles from the gyroscope.
-   - Compare your output to the pitch and roll values from the accelerometer and the filtered response.
+   - Compare your output to the pitch, roll, and yaw values from the accelerometer and the filtered response.
 Describe how they differ.
    - Try adjusting the sampling frequency to see how it changes the accuracy of your estimated angles.
 2. Use a complimentary filter to compute an estimate of pitch and roll which is both accurate and stable.
 Demonstrate its working range and accuracy, and that it is not susceptible to drift or quick vibrations.